 While the different culture and objectives of sales and DevRel represents a common source of tension in many companies, both teams work directly with customers, and each team can learn a lot from the other.
 Just remember to set boundaries.
 With a bit of trust, honest communication, and clear expectations, both groups can tap into what makes the other team great.

-Join us again in a few weeks for the third installment of the Collaborating with Developer Relations series, we’ll explore the relationship between DevRel and the Product team.
+Don’t forget to check out the final installment of the Collaborating with Developer Relations series, we’ll explore the relationship between DevRel and the Product team.